 In this tutorial, I will show you how to create a simple tulip drawing using only a few curved lines.
 The shape of the flower is quite easy to duplicate, but adding all these great effects (lights, shadows, lines, colors) can be a little bit more challenging.

 Be careful when drawing tulips.
 You can easily end up with something that looks like a rose.
 To create a beautiful tulip, please note that this flower has only a few petals (while roses have many).
 The petals of a tulip are also less curly.
-Let's draw one like the one below and see how it goes! :)
+Let's draw one like the one above and see how it goes! :)

 Cool!
 First, you need to draw the petals and the peduncle.
 You can use multiple curved lines to create this flower.
 Tulips are not symmetrical, but you can still use this technique to save some time! :)